Social distancing: Workplace closures

 Modeling and simulation studies based on U.S. data suggest that if 10% of affected workplaces are closed, the overall infection transmission rate is around 11.9% and the epidemic peak time is slightly delayed.
 In contrast, if 33% of affected workplaces are closed, the attack rate decreases to 4.9%, and the peak time is delayed by one week.
 Workplace closures include closure of "non-essential" businesses and social services ("non-essential" means those facilities that do not maintain primary functions in the community, as opposed to essential services).

 Canceling mass gatherings

 Cancellation of mass gatherings includes sports events, films or musical shows.
-Evidence suggesting that mass gatherings increase the potential for infectious disease transmission is inconclusive.
+Evidence published in 2006 suggesting that mass gatherings increase the potential for infectious disease transmission is inconclusive.
 Anecdotal evidence suggests certain types of mass gatherings may be associated with increased risk of influenza transmission, and may also "seed" new strains into an area, instigating community transmission in a pandemic.
 During the 1918 influenza pandemic, military parades in Philadelphia and Boston may have been responsible for spreading the disease by mixing infected sailors with crowds of civilians.
 Restricting mass gatherings, in combination with other social distancing interventions, may help reduce transmission.
-A recent peer-reviewed study in the British Medical Journal (The BMJ) also suggested it as one of the key components of an effective strategy in reducing the burden of COVID-19.
+A 2020 peer-reviewed study in the British Medical Journal (The BMJ) also suggested it as one of the key components of an effective strategy in reducing the burden of COVID-19.